Friday, August 7, 2020

 The Cost of Living

 It was then that I noticed- perhaps for the first time- the grey wisps in her unruly hair.
-She stood there holding that worn shoebox not looking up.
-When she did turn back towards me, I could see her lips pursed resolutely together, but she did not look up and I could not meet her gaze.
+She stood there holding that worn out box, not looking up.
+When she did turn back towards me, I could see her lips pursed together, but she did not look up and I could not meet her gaze.
 I longed to see the story her eyes would tell, but she did not show me.

 Quietly, I got up and slowly walked to her.
-If she was aware of my presence she did not show it, so I reached out tenderly and my fingers barely brushed that worn out show box before she jerked it away from me clutching it tighter to her body.
+If she was aware of my presence she did not show it, so I reached out tenderly and my fingers barely brushed that worn out box before she jerked it away from me clutching it tighter to her body.

-But in that moment- that first slight touch- I felt an ice-cold almost electrical shock that filled me down to my inner being so fierce that I was uncomfortable with its presence.
+But in that moment- that first slight touch- I felt an ice cold, almost electrical shock that shook me so fierce that I was uncomfortable with its presence.
 I wanted to rip it from her arms and throw it away forever.
-WHY would she keep such a horrible thing much less cradle it against her like a lover?!
-I demanded answers, but she was still quiet and just stood there without acknowledging anything from me.

 “These are…” she paused before starting again “My memories.
 My past.
 Who I am.”

 “How is that possible?”
 I gasped, shocked at the revelation.
-I stared at her uncertain how to continue my head spinning faster than I could keep up with.
+I stared at her uncertain how to continue, my head spinning faster than I could keep up with.
 I had FELT what was in that box.
 While it had not hurt me physically, I had felt its screaming, its strength, its intense depth that threatened to overtake my understanding of how I had perceived my own capabilities.
 It wasn’t pain, but it hurt, and it threatened my peace- HER PEACE!
 I could feel myself opening to things I had never known existed and I did not like it.

 “Why?...”
 I stuttered uncertain what to say next.